Chibuike0/FacialExpressionDetection/README.md

 predict.py contains the code for prediction locally before deployment.

-models were saved in .pkl & .h5 for deployment.
+The models that were used for deployment were saved in .pkl & .h5 which is beyond 25mb is attached to this google link (https://drive.google.com/file/d/1AN5RJGI6BDnuDQSX5GgnFP--58AJjNJD/view?usp=sharing)